 The first media story on Dorset and Wiltshire FRS outlined the poor behaviour of some employees including sexual harassment and sharing of inappropriate photos via WhatsApp groups.
 Following the media report the FRS is commissioning an independent investigation and providing all female staff with the opportunity to speak to an independent organisation.
 Following this story there was a further media report on the behaviour of a former Assistant Chief Fire Officer within the service, who was investigated internally and found to have committed gross misconduct but, given the length and complexities of the investigation against him, he was able to retire before he could be dismissed.

 Two South Wales FRS employees have been found to have sexually harassed and abused women.
 The service will now be seeking an independent review and has had its White Ribbon accreditation suspended, pending a review.

+There have been other media reports about the culture and behaviour within services including a recent File on 4 programme called “Firefighters on trial” as well as other stories from ITV.

 HMICFRS